ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/28_Graph-DFS/README.md

 	}
 	```

-- _Euler Path_ starts and ends at different vertexes.
+- _Euler Path_ starts and ends at different vertices.
 Likewise, the path uses every edge of a graph exactly once.
 - If you want to find out the euler path, add the edge from destination to source to be able to become the euler circuit, and then call `getEulerCircuit()`.
 - In case of the **directed graph**, refer to [WORDCHAIN](./WORDCHAIN.cpp)
 	- To be an euler circuit in a directed graph, the number of in-comming edges is the same as the number of out-going edges in each vertex.